 Do I recommend iCloud Keychain?

-Well, Keychain could be a convenient way to save your inessential credentials, but I would never suggest relying on it to protect your sensitive data.
+Well, iCloud Keychain could be a convenient way to save your inessential credentials, but I would never suggest relying on it to protect your sensitive data.
+For those crucial login credentials it’s more advisable to look at a tool like 1Password, LastPass, or Dashlane.

-Because anyone who could get his/her hands on your computer or mobile phone can access different accounts or use your payment details to shop online.
+Why?
+Because anyone who can get their hands on your computer or mobile phone can access different accounts or use your payment details to shop online.

-Moreover, the tool is unavailable on devices other than Apple’s and neither you can share your credentials with others.
+Moreover, the tool is unavailable on devices other than Apple’s iOS, MacOs, and iPadOs, so you can’t share your credentials with others with android users or anyone on Windows operating systems.

-That automatically makes it completely irrelevant for many users.
+That automatically makes it completely irrelevant for many users who are outside the Apple device ecosystem.

 But to those who still want to consider this tool, I would suggest not to compromise safety for convenience.